 Bring the water to a boil over high heat.
-Place the frozen edamame in the steamer basket.
-Put the pot's lid in place.
+Place the frozen edamame in the steamer basket and cover with a tight-fitting lid.

 Allow the edamame to steam until tender, approximately 2 minutes.
 Remove the pot from the heat.

 Place the steamed edamame in a large bowl and toss with your choice of seasonings, such as salt, pepper, hot sauce, vinegar, teriyaki sauce, ginger or garlic, or a squeeze of lemon.

 Some health experts advise against regular soy consumption for those coping with hormone issues.
 "Soy is unique in that it contains a high concentration of isoflavones, a type of plant estrogen that is similar in function to human estrogen but with much weaker effects," notes the Harvard T.H.
 Chan School of Public Health.
 "Soy isoflavones can bind to estrogen receptors in the body and cause either weak estrogenic or anti-estrogenic activity."
 However, most people can safely have soy several times a week.
 Talk to your doctor to see what types and amounts of soy are best for you.

 If you prefer, you can prepare frozen edamame in the microwave.
 While some commercial brands are sold in microwavable bags, you can also put the edamame in a glass bowl with a small amount of water.
 Cover the bowl with plastic wrap and microwave on high until tender.
 Microwaving times can vary depending on the wattage of your microwave.